 Actually, that’s not love.
-That’s infatuation.
+That’s limerence.
 It’s a funny thing that happens in the brain, and it’s fairly well understood by science.

 But I do believe in love.
 I believe in respecting my partner, and putting her needs ahead of my own at times.
 I believe in being open and willing to have my own beliefs challenged and possibly changed.
 I believe in taking risks and allowing myself to love and be loved, even if it means making myself vulnerable and maybe getting hurt.

 Love is so powerful that people have long been willing to fight and die for it, but I’m not saying I will die for you.
 Maybe, it depends.
 The thing is, Hollywood has done us men an injustice, it paints men as unrealistically as porn paints women.
 If you’re looking for that guy here, you should probably know – I’m real.

 I’ve lived an interesting life and can hold my own in most conversations.
 Some random tidbits about me: